agenium-scale/nsimd/README.md

   + AVX-512 as found on Xeon Skylake CPUs
 - Arm
   + NEON 128 bits as found on ARMv7 CPUs
-  + NEON 128 bits as foudn on Aarch64 CPUs
+  + NEON 128 bits as found on Aarch64 CPUs
   + SVE

 Supported compilers